-(2) Participating rights holders must, by the expiration date of the offer (unless the offer is extended), either (i) deliver a subscription certificate and payment for shares or (ii) cause to be delivered on their behalf a notice of guaranteed delivery.
+(2) Participating rights holders must, by the expiration date of the offer (unless the offer is extended), deliver a subscription certificate and payment for shares.

 FEES AND EXPENSES

 The following table is intended to assist you in understanding the costs and expenses that you will bear directly or indirectly as a stockholder.
 The expenses shown in the table under "Estimated Annual Expenses" are based on estimated amounts for the next twelve months of operations.
 The following table should not be considered a representation of our future expenses.
 Actual expenses may be greater or less than shown.